GoogleCloudPlatform/compute-image-tools/docs/daisy-workflow-config-spec.md

 #### Type: UpdateInstancesMetadata
 Update instances metadata.
-This step can update the value of and existing key or add new keys.
+This step can update the value of an existing key or add new keys.
 However this step will not remove metadata keys.

 | Field Name | Type | Description |